mcrawfo2/go-msx/config/README.md

 * **Settings** represent the configuration options for your application.
 Settings are represented as key/value pairs.
 * **Config** holds all of the providers and loaded settings.
 This object allows you to load, watch, retrieve, apply and convert your settings.

+Each provider combines its contents together into a single keyspace; these are then superposed (like a "1000-layer lasagna") in order to produce a final combined keyspace and key/value mapping.

 ## Quick Start

 ### Instantiation